triplea-maps/imperialism_1974_board_game/README.md

 It has a number of unique mechanics that differ from other TripleA maps.
 At the same time, various features of the original game are not currently possible with TripleA; these are documented later.

-The map is generally playable, except for AI which struggles with the mechanics.
+The map is generally playable.
+AIs do not work properly with TripleA 2.5, but are better on 2.6 where they're able to play effectively on the main continent, but are not able to explore yet.

 ### Overview